Becky Sauerbrunn

+Sauerbrunn played college soccer for the Virginia Cavaliers before starting her professional career with the Washington Freedom in Women's Professional Soccer in 2010.
+After the National Women's Soccer League (NWSL) formed in 2013, Sauerbrunn led FC Kansas City to two of the league's first three championships.
+She was named NWSL Defender of the Year three times with Kansas City and once with Utah Royals FC.
+She won her third championship with Portland Thorns FC, with which she retired in 2024.

-Sauerbrunn won gold with the national team at the 2012 London Summer Olympics, 2015 FIFA Women's World Cup, and 2019 FIFA Women's World Cup and she played for the team at the 2011 FIFA Women's World Cup where the U.S. finished in second place.
-She made one appearance during the 2011 FIFA Women's World Cup, playing during the semifinal match, a 3–1 win against France.
-She was a starting player for the United States at the 2015 FIFA Women's World Cup, playing every minute of all seven matches for the team.
+Sauerbrunn won gold with the national team at the 2012 London Summer Olympics, 2015 FIFA Women's World Cup, and 2019 FIFA Women's World Cup, and she played for the team at the 2011 FIFA Women's World Cup where they finished in second place.
+She played every minute for the United States at the 2015 FIFA Women's World Cup.

 Early life

 Born to Jane and Scott Sauerbrunn in St. Louis, Missouri, Becky was raised with two older brothers, Grant and Adam.
 Growing up, her brothers motivated her to step up for herself and become physically and mentally tough.

 Sauerbrunn played with the JB Marine Soccer Club beginning at age 12.
 She helped the team win the Missouri State Cup four times as well as a Midwest Regional Championship in 2000.

-Sauerbrunn attended Ladue High School, where she was a four-year letter winner in soccer, volleyball and basketball.
+Sauerbrunn attended Ladue High School, where she was a four-year letter winner in soccer, volleyball, and basketball, where she was a three-year starter at point guard.
 She was named soccer team captain playing as a sweeper and central midfielder.
 During her senior season, she scored 21 goals and made 19 assists.
 She was named 2003 Missouri Gatorade Player of the Year, 2002 and 2003 Parade All-American, 2001 NSCAA Youth All-American, and 2002 NSCAA Adidas (U-17) All-American.